SockNastre/RacjinPS2-Scripts/README.md

 Drag and drop decompressed .raw file onto the script file, it will output the unpacked assets (or "sections") from the archive into the same folder as the decompressed .raw file.

 ### raw_text_parse.bat / parse_raw_text.py
 Drag and drop decompressed .raw text file (with asset, "section", metadata or not) onto script.
 In the same folder a .txt file of the same name will generate with the decoded text.
+Doesn't work on all .raw text files due to occasional metadata structure changes or other complex factors.

 Thanks to those on the [Naruto Classic's Discord](https://discord.gg/jhKmg97) (such as William Vaz, Theus, NarutoClassics, and more) for creating the encoding table for the text encoding used in these games.